ViBlog/viewpager/viewpager-intro.md

 }
 ```

-In the instantiateItem I sometimes see inflating views like this: ```View view = container.inflate(context, R.layout.item_page_data, null);```.
+In the instantiateItem, I sometimes see inflating views like this: ```View view = container.inflate(context, R.layout.item_page_data, null);```.
 There is two "errors":
-- Do not inject the activity's context into your ViewPager if you can get it from an other way (container.getContext() by example)
+- Do not inject the activity's context into your ViewPager if you can get it from another way (container.getContext() by example)
 - Do not set null as root in your inflater

 As Sean Farrell explains it weell in [Understanding Android's LayoutInflater.inflate()][layoutInflaterExplanation]